-Period Procedure Month In prescribed form months nat (form 12) along Long Term 6 months < CSO 3/2 years work plan.
-The registered CSO shall propose the incorporation for addendum in the AoA with of application with a detailed outline of the fundraising including the background, objective, and frameworks/mechanisms of the fundraising. the indication of fundraising in their 2/3 Extensions and Rejections Conditional on the CSO's compliance red cords and registration status.
+Short Term Medium Term Long Term Period Maximum of 1 Month 1 month < 6 months 6 months < CSO 3/2 years' work plan.
+Procedure of application with detail outline including the bac nat (form 12) along of the fundraising ekground, objective, nechanisms of the The registered CSO shall propose the incorporation for addendum in the AoA with the indication of fundraising in their 2/3 years' work plan and will exhaust with the term of work plan submitted and approved by the Authority.
+Extensions and Rejections and Conditional on the CSO's compliance records and registration status. cords and registration status.